 Equipment is recorded at historical cost less accumulated depreciation and impairment charges.
 Equipment is depreciated using the declining balance method.
 The significant classes of equipment and the annual rates are as follows:

 Research and development equipment 20%

+Office equipment 20%

-Computer hardware 50%
+Computer hardware 30%

-Computer software 30%
+Computer software 50%